Ex-children's hospital doctor charged with sex crimes

 T. Scott Renick, the commonwealth's attorney in New Kent County, said in a brief statement that the charges were brought in connection with “acts of sexual abuse and sexual assault that occurred” at the hospital.
 He said his office would have no further comment.

-Miyares' spokeswoman has previously offered a procedural explanation for the change in course.
+Miyares' office had previously offered a procedural explanation for the change in course.

-“We are grateful to the New Kent County Commonwealth Attorney’s office for finally seeking the justice that our clients deserve," Biniazan said.
+“We are grateful to the New Kent County Commonwealth Attorney’s office for finally seeking the justice that our clients deserve," Biniazan, the former patients' lawyer, said.
 “These indictments are a direct reflection of our clients’ bravery and their refusal to be silenced.”

 Under the direction of the previous attorney general, Mark Herring, the office prosecuted two hospital staffers.